6 exercises you can do in your car

-Unless you live in a city, you likely spend more time behind the wheel of a car than you’d like – and waiting in the car, whether for your kids, your husband, your carpool buddies, can feel like a real time-suck.
-Time you could spend working out, for instance.
+Many of us spend more time behind the wheel of a car than we’d like – and waiting in the car, whether for your kids, partner, or for an appointment, can feel like a real time-suck.

-Strengthen your forearms to help with gardening, tennis, mountain biking, or anything that requires a strong grip.
+Strengthen your forearms to help with gardening, carrying kids, or anything that requires a strong grip.
 Wrap the fingers of one hand around your tennis ball and squeeze using maximum strength for one second, followed by one second of relaxation.
-Complete 15 repetitions on each side, aiming for two sets on with each arm.
+Complete 15 reps on each side, aiming for two sets with each arm.

 With both feet flat on the floor of the car, perform 20 heel raises with each leg.
 Alternate sides and complete two sets for each leg.
-To increase difficulty, position tennis ball under the ball of the foot and complete leg raises with a greater range of motion.
+To increase difficulty, position the tennis ball under the ball of your foot and complete leg raises with a greater range of motion.

 Sit up tall in the seat of your car, making a straight line from your tailbone to the crown of your head.
-Draw belly button towards the spine before engaging abdominal muscles.
-Focus on the lower abdomen, just below the naval and above the pubic bone.
+Draw your belly button towards your spine, then engage your abdominal muscles.
+Focus on your lower abdomen, just below the naval and above the pubic bone.
 Hold engaged muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.

-Tone your tushy using a similar technique as you did with the core.
-Engage gluts while sitting tall in your car seat.
-Hold engaged muscles for fifteen second, working up to one minute.
+Tone your tushy using a similar technique to the core exercise above.
+Engage your glutes while sitting tall in your car seat.
+Hold these muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.

-And finally, treat yourself to a well-deserved foot massage.
+Finally, treat yourself to a well-deserved foot massage!
 Take off your shoes and position the ball under the sole of your foot.
 Roll the ball across the entire bottom of your foot, releasing the plantar tendon.
-Spend as much time as is required to feel fully relaxed.
+Spend as much time as required to feel fully relaxed.

-Laurie Lethert Kocanda is an ACE certified fitness professional and co-author of Hot (Sweaty) Mamas: Five Secrets to Life as a Fit Mom.
+This article was created by Laurie Lethert Kocanda, an ACE certified fitness professional and co-author of Hot (Sweaty) Mamas: Five Secrets to Life as a Fit Mom.